Fed rate hikes are extremely rare when stocks are this beat up

 Of course, the economy looks nothing like that now.
 Consumer prices have stayed below 3 per cent for the past six years and at a growth rate of 3.5 per cent, it's hard to frame gross domestic product as overheating.
 The opposite concern seems to be driving equities, with recession mentions getting more numerous in professional commentary.

-While a Fed report earlier this month said it viewed financial-stability concerns as moderate - citing commercial real estate, corporate debt and leveraged loans among the potential issues - the rout that's erased US$3 trillion from American equity values has many calling for a pause.
+While a Fed report earlier this month said it viewed financial-stability concerns as moderate the rout that's erased US$3 trillion from American equity values has many calling for a pause.

 Could stocks be sending a message that the data has yet to reflect?
 Some strategists think so.
 They're convinced eight rate increases in three years have been enough for an economy threatened by everything from US-China trade spat to Brexit and a global growth slowdown.